Yeovil: Development

-In the 1800s Yeovil was a glove-making centre, and the population grew quickly.
+In the 1800s, Yeovil was a glove-making centre and the population grew quickly.
 In the mid-19th century it became linked to the rest of Britain by a complex of railway lines, with competition between the broad gauge lines of the Great Western Railway (GWR) and the standard gauge lines of the London and South Western Railway (LSWR).

 The town's first railway was a branch line from the Bristol and Exeter Railway near Taunton to a terminus at on the western side of the town, which opened on 1 October 1853; as an associate of the GWR, this was a broad-gauge line.
-The GWR itself opened Yeovil Pen Mill railway station on the east side of the town as part of its route from London on 1 September 1856, extended to Weymouth on 1 January 1857), and the original line from Taunton connected with this.
+The GWR itself opened Yeovil Pen Mill railway station, on the east side of the town as part of its route from London on 1 September 1856, extended to Weymouth on 1 January 1857), and the original line from Taunton connected with this.
 The LSWR route from London reached Hendford on 1 June 1860, but a month later the town was by-passed by an extension of the LSWR to Exeter.
 A new station at was provided south of the town from where passengers could catch a connecting service to Hendford.
-On 1 June 1861 passenger trains were withdrawn from Hendford and transferred to a new, more central, Yeovil Town railway station.
+On 1 June 1861, passenger trains were withdrawn from Hendford and transferred to a new, more central, Yeovil Town railway station.

-In 1854, the town gained borough status and had its first mayor.
 In the early 20th century, Yeovil had around 11,000 inhabitants and was dominated by the defence industry, making it a target of German raids during World War II.
 The worst bombing was in 1940 and continued until 1942.
 During that time 107 high-explosive bombs fell on the town, 49 people died, 68 houses were totally destroyed and 2,377 damaged.

 Industrial businesses developed around the Hendford railway goods station to such a degree that a small was opened on 2 May 1932 for passengers, but the growth of road transport and a desire to rationalise the rail network led to half of the railway stations in Yeovil being closed in 1964.
 First to go was Hendford Halt, closed on 15 June along with the line to Taunton, then Yeovil Town closed on 2 October.
 Long-distance trains from Pen Mill were withdrawn on 11 September 1961, leaving only with a service to London, but the service between there and Pen Mill, the two remaining stations, was also withdrawn from 5 May 1968.

 As a former centre of Britain's leather industry, the town is post-industrial in character.
 Journalist John Harris, for instance, described the towns Taunton, Yeovil and Bridgwater as a "post-industrial, hardscrabble place that contain[s] 19 of the council wards in the 20% of English areas classed as the most deprived."